Homemade Waffles Recipe

 Sweetener – If you want your waffles sweet, add between 2-4 tablespoons sugar (unprocessed, of course!) to the batter.
 You can also use a liquid sweetener like honey or maple syrup.

-Cinnamon and vanilla extract added to waffle batter in a blue mixing bowl.
+Milk added to flour in a mixing bowl.

 Stir in the vanilla and cinnamon, and blend vigorously with a whisk until you have a nice, smooth batter.
 You can also use a high speed hand mixer or blender if you prefer.